datopian/flowershow/packages/cli/e2e/README.md

 ### Tests tagged `netlify`

 Tests with `netlify` tag require Netlify personal access token to be set in `NETLIFY_TOKEN` environment variable.
-You should add it in `e2e/.env` file.
+You can add it in `e2e/.env` file.
 (See `e2e/.env.example` for reference.)

 If you don't want to run these tests, you can exclude them bu running bats manually with this command: